Why are you doing this?

 Why hasn't there been any engagement or consultation with residents about the trial?

-The Book To Recycle trial has been introduced at relatively short notice due to continuation of social distancing restrictions coinciding with the period of peak demand for access to HWRS.
+The Book To Recycle trial was introduced at relatively short notice due to peak demand for access to HWRS.

 We are keen to receive feedback from people using the service which will assist in reviewing the scheme.